International Keyboard Odyssiad® & Festival, U.S.A. thumbnail

 & Festival, U.S.A.

-Announcing the 2023 International Keyboard Odyssiad® & Festival, U.S.A., taking place at the foothills of the majestic and colorful Rocky Mountains of Colorado, featuring an international competition and festival for pianists of all nationalities.
-The competition and festival will take place from July 29 - August 5, 2023 at the University Center for the Arts, Colorado State University, in Fort Collins, Colorado.
+Announcing the 2024 International Keyboard Odyssiad® & Festival, U.S.A., taking place at the foothills of the majestic and colorful Rocky Mountains of Colorado, featuring an international competition and festival for pianists of all nationalities.
+The Semifinal Round of the competition will take place on Saturday, August 3.
+The festival and all Final Rounds will take place from August 5 - August 10, 2024 at the University Center for the Arts, Colorado State University, in Fort Collins, Colorado.
 Fort Collins is located approximately one hour north of Denver and within a one-hour’s drive of the beautiful Rocky Mountain National Park.

 The ODYSSIAD®, "A Journey to the Performance of a Lifetime," is an international competition for pianists with both Solo and Concerto Divisions.
 A panel of judges rates each performer separately for Technical Merit and Artistic Merit in an Olympic-styled judging format before a live audience.